 Combining the beauty of nature and the warmth of community, the acquisition of the UniSA Magill campus offers a tremendous opportunity to plan for future residential development that aligns with community needs and aspirations.

-The 14.62 hectare parcel, straddling St Bernards Road, will be guided by high-level development principles to best realise the state’s ambitions around innovation, and growth.
+Development of the 14.62-hectare site, straddling St Bernards Road, will be guided by high-level development principles to best realise the state’s ambitions around innovation, and growth.
 These include:

 • Enhanced open space and tree canopy